 This will make it easier for them to address these challenges.
-We need a policy framework that facilitates smallholder farmers to access knowledge that would help them mitigate effects of climate change.
+We need a policy framework that facilitates smallholder farmers to access knowledge that would help them mitigate the effects of climate change.

 Farmers should plant crops that are resilient to drought, pests and diseases, and mature early like finger millet and sorghum.
 They should also plant crops that are resistant to bird attacks and do mixed farming instead of relying on one crop or animal.
-Keeping of zebus, small animals like goats and sheep which are relatively resistance to drought and diseases helps.
+Keeping of zebus, small animals like goats and sheep which are relatively resistant to drought and diseases helps.

 Camels can survive for long periods in dry areas as they withstand tough terrain.KEEP READING